Software quality: Other general and historic

 Quality is a customer determination, not an engineer's determination, not a marketing determination, nor a general management determination.
 It is based on the customer's actual experience with the product or service, measured against his or her requirements -- stated or unstated, conscious or merely sensed, technically operational or entirely subjective -- and always representing a moving target in a competitive market.

 The word quality has multiple meanings.
 Two of these meanings dominate the use of the word: 1.
 Quality consists of those product features which meet the need of customers and thereby provide product satisfaction.
 2. Quality consists of freedom from deficiencies.
 Nevertheless, in a handbook such as this it is convenient to standardize on a short definition of the word quality as "fitness for use".

-Tom DeMarco has proposed that "a product's quality is a function of how much it changes the world for the better."
-This can be interpreted as meaning that functional quality and user satisfaction are more important than structural quality in determining software quality.
+Tom DeMarco has proposed that "a product's quality is a function of how much it changes the world for the better."DeMarco, Tom (1999).
+"Management Can Make Quality (Im)possible" This can be interpreted as meaning that functional quality and user satisfaction are more important than structural quality in determining software quality.

 Another definition, coined by Gerald Weinberg in Quality Software Management: Systems Thinking, is "Quality is value to some person."